maraujo010/car_api/readme.txt

 - Setting up the database:

 First i created the database "cars" and used the script "importer.php" to import all the data from the file "data.json".
-But now there is a database dump in the file "cars.sql".
+Now there is a database dump in the file "cars.sql".

-So all you need to do is to create the database "cars" in your server and import the dump file with command: "psql cars < cars.sql"
+All you need to do is to create the database "cars" in your posgreSQL database server and import the dump file with command:
+"psql cars < cars.sql"